SunSeaLucky/CHARLS/README.md

 |dc024_w4|dc025|

-### Comfirm the validity of indicators we have chosen
+### Confirm the validity of indicators we have chosen

 I use the `Verify.py` in directory `IndicatorVerification`, you can see it easily in this project.
-It extract MMSE's all indicators (Yes, the data for the year of 2018 is compelete) and the indicators we just choose, caculate the cognitive impairement score respectively.
-Then compare score for same person respectively.
+It extract MMSE's all indicators (Yes, the data for the year of 2018 is complete) and the indicators we just choose, calculating the cognitive impairment score respectively.
+Then compare scores for same person respectively.

 The result shows that pearson correlation coefficient between the scores of the new method and the scores of the MMSE scale is **above 0.8**.